Our Impact

 FATE

 FATE is a 501(c)(3) nonprofit dedicated to educating and motivating Oklahomans to change the culture of our state on the subject of alcohol and other drugs.
-The FATE team has reached thousands of Oklahomans with the truth about substance abuse through programs like Oklahoma Life of An Athlete and through publications, videos and digital communications.
-In 2012, FATE received the “Preventionist of the Year” award from the American Athletic Institute in Lake Placid.
+The FATE Team, led by Reggie Whitten, has reached thousands of Oklahomans with the truth about substance abuse through programs like Oklahoma Life of An Athlete and through publications, videos and digital communications.

 BRANDON WHITTEN INSTITUTE